MarcosMJD/ghcn-d/setup_vm.md

 ## VM instance creation

 `GCP->Compute Engine->VM instances->Create instance`
+`e2-standard-4`
 `Ubuntu 20.14LTS 30GB`

+It is convenient to give it a name

 ## Config file creation for SSH connection through Visual Studio Code

-Create the config file under ...\.ssh folder.
-Modify the path file according to your OS:
+Create the config file under ~\.ssh folder (Modify the path file according to your OS):
+Name of file: "config"
+Contents:
     Host de-zoomcamp (name of the host/vm)

         Hostname 35.240.98.123 (external ip)
         User YOUR_USER_NAME
         IdentityFile c:/Users/YOUR_USER_NAME/.ssh/gcp

 ## Remote access to VM instance for installing all the tools

-Use git bash or Windows command or similar.
+Use git bash, Windows command or similar.
+Change the path accordingly

   ssh -i /.ssh/gcp username@externalipofmachine (you can find the external ip of the VM in Google Cloud Console) username is the name of the user used when creating the ssh key